songyongqin/bootstrap/site/docs/4.3/getting-started/introduction.md

 ### JS

 Many of our components require the use of JavaScript to function.
 Specifically, they require our own JavaScript plugins and [Popper.js](https://popper.js.org/).
 Place the following `<script>`s near the end of your pages, right before the closing `</body>` tag, to enable them.
 Popper.js must come first, and then our JavaScript plugins.
+If you use module type for your `<script>` tags please refer to the following section of our doc: [using Bootstrap as a module]({{ site.baseurl }}/docs/{{ site.docs_version }}/getting-started/javascript/#using-bootstrap-as-a-module).

 {% highlight html %}
 <script src="{{ site.cdn.popper }}" integrity="{{ site.cdn.popper_hash }}" crossorigin="anonymous"></script>